GRADUATION FREQUENTLY ASKED QUESTIONS

 - Earn 60 credits (or the specific credit requirement for your major) meeting the specific course requirements for your degree.

-- Have a 2.00 cumulative grade point average at the end of the last term.
+- Have a minimum 2.00 cumulative grade point average at the end of your last term.

 - Meet any required grading requirements for course(s) (such as a minimum grade of "C" in nursing courses).

 - Pass the CUNY Reading, Writing, and Mathematics assessment examinations.